-Courtney DeFeo: The No. 1 thing is that we try to model these things for our kids, because kind mothers and kind fathers raise kind kids, but it's not an overnight thing.
+Mrs. Courtney DeFeo: The number one thing is that we try to model these things for our kids because kind mothers and kind fathers raise kind kids, but it’s not an overnight thing.

 End of Excerpt

 John Fuller: That’s Courtney DeFeo describing a pretty common conundrum for parents — how to teach our kids important character values while we live those out in our own lives.
 You might know about that challenge...

 Welcome to Focus on the Family.
 Your host is Focus president and author, Jim Daly.
 And I’m John Fuller.

 Jim Daly: John, I’m sure I blew it from time to time with the boys, but I think, overall, kindness was never a real problem for me.
 I think patience was!